shreydesai/apcs/If:Else Statements.md

 }
 ```

-As stated above, you can also add `else if` statements if you would like to have more than two options to handle in a conditional flow.
+As stated above, you can also add `else if` statements if you would like to have more than two options.

 ```java
 if (boolean condition) {